π¨ NeuroLink Troubleshooting Guide¶

 # Check if LiteLLM is available

-npx neurolink status --verbose | grep litellm
+npx @juspay/neurolink status --verbose | grep litellm

 # Test LiteLLM specific generation

-npx neurolink generate "Hello" --provider litellm --debug
+npx @juspay/neurolink generate "Hello" --provider litellm --debug

 Solutions: